jpb06/bump-package/README.md

 - obnoxios commit message
 - hey

-Since no keywords were detected, the action will bump the package version with a patch (1.0.0 -> 1.0.1).
+Since no keywords were detected, the action will bump the package version with a patch: `1.0.0` -> `1.0.1`.

 ### 🔶 Using output